Mathenge-Alex/Photo_Gallery/README.md

 # Photo_Gallery

-A Gallery of my Favorite Photo
+A Gallery of my Favorite Photos

 ## Author